roy-ganz/toql/guide/src/derive/optional-fields.md

 # Optional fields
-Each field in a toql query can individually be selected.
+Each field in a Toql query can individually be selected.
 However fields must be `Option<>` for this, otherwise they will always be selected in the SQL statement regardless of the query.